-Child + Family Behavioral Health
+Child and Family Mental Health

-If you think your child might benefit from mental health outpatient counseling, you’ve come to the right place!
+If you think your child might benefit from behavior health outpatient counseling, you’ve come to the right place!
 Centerstone Kentucky offers many treatment services, all designed to help children maximize their potential, do well in school, form healthy relationships, and improve family interactions.
 Please call our Access Center at 502.589.1100 or 800.264.8799 to make the first appointment.

 - At an SCS location

 Emergency Services 502.589.8070

 Acute Child Psychiatric Services provides 24 hours a day assessment, intervention and referral for children, adolescents and families who are experiencing psychiatric emergencies.

 Crisis Stabilization Unit (CSU) is an intensive, short-term inpatient program for children who do not need hospitalization, but require intervention beyond outpatient treatment.